How the border tax may affect the U.S. dollar

 INSIGHT ARTICLE |

 In the March 10, 2017 issue of The Real Economy, Neil Brenner of Bannockburn Global Forex LLC, examines the implications of the proposed border adjustment tax on the U.S. dollar.
-The following is an excerpt from that issue.
-For more information, read the full edition of The Real Economy.

 The possibility of the Trump administration introducing some form of border tax is one of the most discussed developments of the new presidency–and one of the most uncertain.
 The issue evolves on a near daily basis.
 Of the variety of proposals, the highest profile is Trump’s suggestion of a 20 percent tax on Mexican imports (to pay for the wall).
 However, this simple tariff is not the preference of the congressional Republicans.
 They prefer a border tax adjustment, which currently looks to be the most likely outcome.
 A proposal on the table is a border tax adjustment of 20 percent combined with a corporate tax cut to 20 percent.
 This would likely apply to imports from all countries—not just Mexico.
 A border tax adjustment is similar to but more complex than an import tariff.
 It includes an import tax, but also an effective export subsidy.
 Thus, it would make U.S. exporters much more competitive abroad, and domestic producers more competitive with imports.

 Potential FX impact of border tax adjustment

 The introduction of a border tax adjustment is positive for the U.S. dollar (USD) because it increases the price of imports and reduces the price of exports.
 Unless the USD rises, this will improve the trade balance (which itself will tend to push the USD higher).
 There are also other aspects of the tax reform plan that would be dollar supportive, like the provision for the repatriation of U.S. corporate earnings held overseas to avoid the current high level of U.S. corporate tax.